The Butterfly Chronicles: Chapter 6 "The First Miracles"

 The next day we were given a report that her liver enzymes were dramatically improving.
 Doctors did not know why.
 Scans and tests demonstrated that Hannah had suddenly grown peripheral or collateral veins around the clot to supply blood to her liver.
 This was the first of three miracles that would take place as God intervened.

 Collateral veins do sometimes grow in the body when injuries or something like a clot obstructs blood flow; however, they do not grow that quickly.
 Also, they do not typically grow in such a way that they can carry the massive amount of blood flow that a major vein like the portal vein can carry.
-There is much that science is still learning about the body’s ability to grow new veins, but these things take time.
+There is much that science is still learning about the body’s ability to grow new veins, but we do know that these things take time.
 There was no indication that Hannah had these veins growing in the x-rays or live images from the day before.

 Within a couple of days, Hannah stabilized and discussions about discharge began once again.
 Once we got home this time, two weeks after being airlifted, we were there to stay.
 The trauma that we had all experienced would stay with us.
 I still get anxiety just thinking about it; just driving by any hospital causes my heart to beat a little faster and my neck to tighten.